Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 ## Data Source and Description

 The data used in this analysis is publicly available and falls under the public domain.
-* I downloaded the data from the Maven Analytics website.
-Maven Analytics utilized this publicly available data to create exercises and scenarios for educational purposes https://www.mavenanalytics.io/data-playground?accessType=open
+* I downloaded the data from the [Maven Analytics website] (https://mavenanalytics.io/).
+Maven Analytics utilized this publicly available data to create exercises and scenarios for educational purposes
 * The data source contains two files in CSV format: one contains a sheet of information about the directory and the other data for analysis.
 I merged both in a file for practical use.
 * There are 1601 observations and 6 variables or fields.
 The variables are described as follows: